arafatm/arafatm.github.io/_articles/agile/shape-up.md

 works.](https://basecamp.com/assets/books/shapeup/3.2/front-end_only-91147b9b144a224f146ec3f184ac4aa2bc583490e3e6bc847947d123cae7ea3c.png)

 Same with the backend.
-A lot of tasks could be checked off, but without any UI—what can you do with it?
+A lot of tasks could be checked off, but without any UI - what can you do with it?
 How do you judge if the work on a specific piece of business logic is really right without interacting with it?

 ![Another illustration of the front and back end discs.
 This time the back-end